-NUR-4280: Leadership and Management
+NUR-4280: Leadership and Management in Nursing 3 CR

 This course focuses on preparing students for the changing role of the professional nurse through the development of leadership and management skills within the healthcare delivery system.
 Key theories and concepts related to the role will be explored and applied to nursing practice.
 Emphasis will be placed on professional accountability, priority setting, decision making, ethics, legal issues, fiscal planning, collaboration, communication, and continuous quality improvement.